dabzarch/at-docs/docs/revit-standards/project-setup.md

 ## Coordinate system
 All Revit models shall use a consistent and uniform coordinate system throughout the project’s lifecycle to ensure information is always precisely aligned.

-Shared coordinates should **only** be acquired from a **separate site model** i.e. you should create a geolocated site model from a survey to share with all other disciplines.
+Shared coordinates should **only** be acquired from a **separate site model** i.e. a geolocated site model should be created from a survey to share with all other disciplines.
 The main building is then modelled in a separate Revit file.
 This will make it easier for other consultants to acquire coordinates, it is also easier if the building needs to move.

+!!!
+Attention
+    It is important that this part of the project is carried out correctly as it can have a lasting effect on a project if done incorrectly.
+This should **only** be done by a member of the BIM managment team.

 ### Survey Point
 The survey point identifies a real-world location near the model, such as a corner of the project site or the intersection of 2 property lines.
 It defines the origin of the survey coordinate system, which provides a real-world context for the model.